K-Sz-Zielinski/TFOP-SG1-Utility-for-Uploads-to-ExoFOP/README.md

 ```
 ---

-This tool was created by the author of this document and is an expanded and reworked version of an earlier script developed by Thiam-Guan Tan.
+This tool was created by the owner of this repository and is an expanded and reworked version of an earlier script developed by Thiam-Guan Tan.